What is Vietnamese Coffee ?

-Vietnamese coffee is renowned for its intense flavour and exceptional taste, introduced by French before it ecome globally famous.
+Vietnamese coffee delivers intense flavor and exceptional taste, as the French introduced it before it gained global fame.
 The “Vietnamese iced coffee” (cà phê sữa đá in Saigon – cà phê nâu đá in Hanoi ) are among the top variation of Coffees you find while visiting Vietnam.

-Vietnamese, however, have been added different variation to the original coffee and convert it into something unique and flavorful.
-Egg-Coffee, yogurt or fruity coffee, and today, Vietnam climbed up as the second largest coffee exporter in the world and the largest exporter of Robusta.
+Vietnamese, however, have been added different variation to the coffee and convert it into something unique and flavorful.
+Egg-Coffee, yogurt or fruity coffee, and today, the country climbed up as the second largest coffee exporter in the world and the largest exporter of Robusta.

 vietnamese coffee